veghead/audible-rainbowcrack/README.md

 ```
 That "file checksum" (`b8f54c7aa84328b6d90fc3411d8389edf78f2550` in this case) is the hash you need.

-Next run audible-crack by supplied the path to the rainbow tables and the hash.
+Next run audible-crack by supplying the path to the rainbow tables and the hash.
 E.g.

 ```
 ./audible-crack ./audible-tables/*.rt b8f54c7aa84328b6d90fc3411d8389edf78f2550